househappy/MapPointMapper/README.md

 ## Requirements

 `MapPointMapper` requires at least OS X 10.10 and Xcode 6.1

+The `swift1.2` branch requires OS X 10.10 and at least Xcode 6.3 Beta 1

 ## Usage / Plotting Points